-Look to the forest floor for small, native wildflowers, such as Cut-leaf Toothwort, Pennywort, Yellow Trout Lily, Bloodroot, Virginia Spring Beauty, and Showy Orchid.
-These woodland flowers require a forest habitat to survive, and are dependent on the trees surrounding them.
-They appear in early spring and soak up as much sunlight as they can before the large deciduous trees leaf out and cover the forest floor in shade.
+In the spring, look down at the forest floor to see small, native wildflowers.
+Cut-leaf toothwort, pennywort, yellow trout lily, bloodroot, Virginia spring beauty, and showy orchid are all common.
+These woodland flowers need a forest habitat to survive and depend on the trees surrounding them for nutrients.
+They bloom in early spring and soak up as much sunlight as they can before the leaves of the large trees grow and shade the forest floor.